mwhawkins/HealthPoint/README.md

 # HealthPoint Plus (HPP)

-HealthPoint capstone project for undergraduate computer science program.
+HealthPoint Plus was a capstone project for an undergraduate computer science program.

 Some features:
 * This project incorporates linear geographical (GIS) routing, geolocation services (for check-in/check-out at a location), a geocoding API.